 I’m talking about the days that you can’t think of anything that sparks you up because everything in your life at that particular moment are things that you haven’t yet gotten comfortable with, accepted and cuddled in bed with.

-The days that even Wayne Dyer can’t get through to you, the thought of Buddha pisses you off, and even baby goats don’t look cute.
+The days that even Wayne Dyer can’t get through to you, when the thought of Buddha just pisses you off, and even baby goats don’t look that cute.